-- (2) If necessary, organize a self-defense fire brigade to extinguish the fire. - (3) When firefighters arrive, report on the status of the fire's spread and cooperate with firefighting activities to the extent possible. - 3) Quickly evacuate
+- (1) After ensuring your personal safety by making sure you have an escape route, use buckets, fire extinguishers, wet cloths, or other such items to extinguish the fire.
+Keep in mind that fire extinguishers and water cannot be used in the case of certain chemical fires. - If the fire reaches the ceiling or you feel endangered, stop attempting extinguish the earlystage fire and evacuate immediately. - (2) If necessary, organize a self-defense fire brigade to extinguish the fire. - (3) When firefighters arrive, report on the status of the fire's spread and cooperate with firefighting activities to the extent possible.

+3) Quickly evacuate

 When a fire grows large, do not try to extinguish it at all costs.
-Evacuate quickly, following the guidelines below.
+Evacuate quickly, following the auidelines below.

-- (1) Cover your nose and mouth with a towel or handkerchief and stay as low as possible while evacuating to avoid smoke inhalation. - (2) If you cannot see in front of you due to smoke, maintain your bearings by keeping your hand to the wall as you evacuate. - (3) Once you have evacuated, do not go back.
+- (1) Cover your nose and mouth with a towel or handkerchief and stay as low as possible while evacuating to avoid smoke inhalation. - (2) If you cannot see in front of you due to smoke, maintain your bearings by keeping your hand to the wall as you evacuate. - (3) The extent possible when evacuating, prevent the further spread of fire by closing the windows and doors of burning rooms. - (4) Do not use the elevators. - (5) Once you have evacuated, do not go back.